naida23/artianalytics_task/README.md

 `python src/main.py`

 # Data Preprocessing
-Dataset samples are sorted in 10 subsets based on their labels.
-Each out of 10 subsets is then enlarged by adding 5%, 10% and 15% of randomly selected samples from other 9 subsets.
+The dataset is divided into 10 subsets based on their labels.
+Each of these 10 subsets is then augmented by adding 5%, 10%, and 15% of randomly selected samples from the other 9 subsets.

 # Training
 A simple feedforward neural network with 3 layers, each with 50 neurons, has been created.
 Parameters used to train the network: